- 45 min

 Method - Gingerbread Cake

-Preheat oven to 170 degrees C. Prepare three 6-inch cake pans in your favoured way to stop the cakes sticking to them.
+Preheat oven to 170 C (fan forced).
+Prepare three 6-inch cake pans in your favoured way to stop the cakes sticking to them.
 If that means wrapping the entire thing in a silicone film, then go right ahead.

 Get a bowl and dump in the flour, cinnamon, ginger, nutmeg, coffee, baking soda and salt.
 Whisk it.
 Gently.
 Not like you’re a tornado wreaking havoc on far north Queensland.